patrykserek/android-tech-assessment/README.md

   moved to the place dedicated to URLs to external services.
 - For the same reason, I decided not to use a UseCase for fetching facts.
 This operation doesn't require any extra logic to be covered in the UseCase.
+- I missed that the list should be below the button, so I changed the order of some UI components on the home screen to make it cleaner.

 ## Further tweaks